DeepakVadgama/deepakvadgama.github.io/_posts/poems/2015-02-08-adieu-sister.md

 Under the starry night, pushing away the threat of cold and darkness’s ire

-I re-read this poem and man, it is too mushy...
+I re-read this poem, dear Lord, it is too mushy...
 If your fiancé misconstrues, I’ll need to hide some place bushy